 \subsection{Consequences of the localization property}

-Throughout this subsection, we fix a base $B\in \Sch$ and an $\sSm$-premotivic $\infty$-category $\sT$ over $\lFt/B$, where $\sSm$ denotes the class of strict smooth morphisms, and $\lFt$ denotes the class of morphisms of finite type in $\lSch$.
-We assume that the following conditions for $\sT$: \begin{itemize} \item (Localization property) For every strict closed immersion $i$ in $\lFt/B$ with its open complement $j$, the sequence
+Throughout this subsection, we fix a base $B\in \Sch$ and an $\sSm$-premotivic $\infty$-category $\sT$ over $\lFt/B$, where $\sSm$ denotes the class of strict smooth morphisms (i.e., the class of strict morphisms $f\colon X\to S$ such that $\ul{f}$ is smooth), and $\lFt$ denotes the class of morphisms of finite type in $\lSch$.
+We assume the following conditions for $\sT$: \begin{itemize} \item (Localization property) For every strict closed immersion $i$ in $\lFt/B$ with its open complement $j$, the sequence